salehhesham244/alx-system_engineering-devops/0x00-shell_basics/README.md

-in this script we try to print the path of the working directory with command pwd
+int this script we try to list the current of our directory